Posted on May 27, 2022 at 11:30 AM

 Such a question will assist the interviewer in determining how much control the candidate has over their life.
 There will almost certainly be one thing that you keep an eye on.
 Please make an effort to comprehend their strategy for metric prioritization.

 It will assist the interviewer in determining how the candidate handles stressful conditions.
-As a candidate, they can discuss an unexpected situation that they encountered.
+As candidate, they can discuss an unexpected situation that they encountered.

 You can also expect responses on how they handled an unforeseen situation while participating in a planned event.